TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 ### Specifications
 - There will be one API path that will take agency_id, and an optional minimum confidence level
-- A url/uri to zip file and confidencel level of the data will be returned
+- A url/uri to zip file will be returned
+- Confidence level of the data will be returned
+- valid_from and valid_to dates are returned, if valid_to is null, indicates this is the latest data
 - The file returned is a GTFS static file which includes GTFS-Flex v2 data

 ## OSW Consumer API - v1.0: